MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Proposed Architecture

 \subsection{Self-Attention}

 Our MATNet architecture relies on self-attention mechanisms to process sequential input data.
 Self-attention, also known as intra-attention, allows the model to attend to different parts of the whole input sequence, weighing the importance of each component at each position.
-Unlike recurrent layers that process input data sequentially using recurrent connections and maintaining hidden states to propagate information through time, the self-attention mechanism processes the input sequence in parallel and weighs the importance of each element independently~\cite{vaswani2017attention, hochreiter1997long}.
+Unlike recurrent layers that process input data sequentially using recurrent connections and maintaining hidden states to propagate information through time, the self-attention mechanism processes the entire input sequence in parallel, weighing the importance of each element independently~\cite{vaswani2017attention, hochreiter1997long}.

-An attention function maps a query and a set of key-value pairs to an output.
-In this work, we used the self-attention mechanism as proposed in~\cite{vaswani2017attention}, where the attention mechanism is represented as:
+An attention function maps a query and a set of key-value pairs to an output, and it is mathematically defined as ~\cite{vaswani2017attention}:

 where \(d_{model}\) is the dimension of the key vectors, and \(\mathbf{Q}\), \(\mathbf{K}\) and \(\mathbf{V}\) are all linear transformations of the input embedding with the added positional encodings.
-As proposed in the paper, we extended the attention mechanism using multi-head attention.
-Instead of performing a single attention function with keys, values, and queries \(d_{model}\)-dimensional matrices, these are linearly projected in \(h\) lower-dimensional sub-spaces.
-These \(h\)-projected representations fed the attention mechanisms in parallel, yielding \(d_v\)-dimensional output values allowing the model to attend to information from different representation sub-spaces at different positions.
+We extended the attention mechanism using multi-head attention: instead of performing a single attention function with keys, values, and queries \(d_{model}\)-dimensional matrices, the attention mechanism is split into \(h\) distinct heads, each operating on an independent projection of the input data.
+Specifically, the input embeddings are linearly projected into \(h\) lower-dimensional subspaces.
+These \(h\)-projected representations fed the attention mechanisms in parallel, yielding \(d_v\)-dimensional output values allowing the model to attend to information from different representation sub-spaces at different positions (with \(d_v=d_{model}/h\)).
 Each head can be interpreted to encode complementary details on different types of temporal dependencies~\cite{song2018attend}.
-Finally, these are concatenated and linearly projected to obtain the final representation:
+Finally, heads are concatenated and linearly projected to obtain the final representation: